Pending Litigation

 New Jersey

 H.B.
-106 (An Act Establishing a Commission to Study the Financial Costs of Damage Caused by Climate Damage to New Hampshire and the Best Methods for Recouping Such Costs) Status: FailedCoverage Period: NoneCovered Emissions: NoneMinimum Emissions: NoneDirective: Establishes a commission to study projected climate-related damages over 20- and 50-year horizons and evaluate potential cost-recovery mechanisms, including municipal bonding, insurance, litigation, and regulatory fees.
+106 (An Act Establishing a Commission to Determine the Monetary Costs Climate Damage to the State of New Hampshire and the Best Means for Recouping Such Costs) Status: FailedCoverage Period: NoneCovered Emissions: NoneMinimum Emissions: NoneDirective: Would establish a commission to study projected climate-related damages over 20- and 50-year horizons and evaluate potential cost-recovery mechanisms, including municipal bonding, insurance, litigation, and regulatory fees

 Climate Study Bill FAILED